Canon 1D X Mark II vs Panasonic G85

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the 1DX Mark II and the G85 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic G85 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.